-[PR 5.2.6-001] The 5G system with satellite access shall be able to inform an application server whether store and forward operation is applied for communication with a UE.
+[PR 5.2.6-001] The 5G system with satellite access shall be able to inform a trusted application server whether store and forward operation is applied for communication with a UE.

 [PR 5.2.6-002] Subject to operator policy, the 5G system with satellite access supporting store and forward operation shall be able to allow the operator or a trusted 3rd party to set and enforce, on a per UE basis, a S&F data retention period.